cmtchssn/Dissertation/README.md

 I have a new character controller and camera controller which work like a walking 3D character in an MMORPG.
 This isn't exactly what I need for a rolling ball, but it is better than the AddForce movement of the previous script.
 I should probably add another AddForce for moving up and down the Y-Axis, then work on getting some objects in the level that will cause the ball to rotate.

+### Day 010
+I set up the Vive today.
+Next, I will try to use it in my game just to see what happens.
+The game works with the keyboard controls laid out in day 009, but the camera doesn't work the same since the headset is now the camera.
+Day 011 should focus on adding VR camera and control scripts.

 ---

 ### Jesse Meeting 001